-The annual dividend payout rate was \$0.08 per common share in 2014 and 2013.
-The dividend payout ratio was 11 percent and 15 percent for 2014 and 2013, respectively.
+The annual dividend payout rate was \$0.08 per common share in 2015 and 2014.
+The dividend payout ratio was 11 percent for 2015 and 2014.
 The Company intends to continue a dividend payout ratio that is competitive in the banking industry while maintaining an adequate level of retained earnings to support continued growth.
 Because of our CDCI investment, we must receive the approval of Treasury before increasing our dividend above \$0.08 per common share.

 A strong capital position, which is vital to the continued profitability of the Company, also promotes depositor and investor confidence and provides a solid foundation for the future growth of the organization.
 The Company has satisfied its capital requirements principally through the retention of earnings.
 The ratio of average shareholders' equity as a percentage of total average assets is one measure used to determine capital strength.
-The Company continues to maintain a strong capital position as its ratio of average stockholders' equity to average assets was 11.89 percent for 2014 and 12.00 percent in 2013.
+The Company continues to maintain a strong capital position as its ratio of average stockholders' equity to average assets was 12.67 percent for 2015 and 11.89 percent in 2014.